 The salmon fishing season starts between January and May, depending on the river.
 Most rivers close by the end of September.
 We can inform you about the opening and closing dates for each river.

 Angling is regulated by Inland Fisheries Ireland (IFI).
 You don't need a fishing license or a permit for sea fishing in Ireland.
-For fresh water fishing though, there are limitations and for some rivers, such as those from the "Midland Fisheries Group" and espacially for salmon and trout (and some places also pike) you need a fishing license.
+Make sure you inform about the local catch and release policies.
+For fresh water fishing though, there are limitations and for some rivers, such as those from the "Midland Fisheries Group" and espacially for salmon and trout (brown trout) (and some places also pike) you need a fishing license.
 A Salmon Licence for all districts can be purchased for 40€ for 21 days for example.
 An annual salmon fishing licence for all districts costs 100€.